wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-java-authenticate-users-access-control-eclipse.md

 14. Click **OK** to close the **Properties for MyACSHelloWorld** dialog.
 15. In Eclipse, click the **Publish to Azure Cloud** button.
 Respond to the prompts, similar as done in the **To deploy your application to Azure** section of the [Creating a Hello World Application for Azure in Eclipse](http://msdn.microsoft.com/zh-cn/library/azure/hh690944.aspx) topic.

-After your web application has been deployed, close any open browser sessions, run your web application, and you should be prompted to sign in with Windows Live ID credentials, followed by being sent to the return URL of your relying party application.
+After your web site has been deployed, close any open browser sessions, run your web site, and you should be prompted to sign in with Windows Live ID credentials, followed by being sent to the return URL of your relying party application.

 When you are done using your ACS Hello World application, remember to delete the deployment (you can learn how to delete a deployment in the [Creating a Hello World Application for Azure in Eclipse](http://msdn.microsoft.com/zh-cn/library/azure/hh690944.aspx) topic).